-Be prepared for repercussions big and small.
+Be prepared for repercussions big and small with your circulation during pregnancy.

 It should come as no surprise that pregnancy affects your circulation.
 Your blood cells are practically running an obstacle course these days, weaving in and around displaced organs and a swollen, baby-filled uterus.
 Virtually every pregnant woman can expect to have a few circulatory complaints, but taking precautions and monitoring your health can help you avoid any serious blood-related complications.